 And, as part of the administration’s drive to provide more benefits to same-sex domestic partners of federal employees, the long term care insurance program now allows same-sex domestic partners of civilian active workforce members to qualify as eligible relatives for using the insurance program.

 One other item of note: Most relatives of federal employees will be subject to the full underwriting standard (i.e. more stringent) underwriting requirements for the program.
 Those that qualify for abbreviated underwriting are active workforce members, their spouses, and same-sex domestic partners of civilian active workforce members.

 Abbreviated underwriting has fewer health-related questions than full underwriting.
 Employees who are eligible for abbreviated underwriting and apply for the 2, 3, or 5 year benefit period answer 7 questions about their health.
 Spouses of employees who are eligible for abbreviated underwriting answer 9 questions and need to authorize access to their medical records.
 They may also have an interview with a nurse.
-Here is more information on abbreviated underwriting including an application for this less stringent standard.

 Standard underwriting means that an applicant must answer more health-related questions.
 It may also include a review of medical records and possibly an interview with a nurse.
 This is the same level of underwriting that those who purchase individual policies in the private market typically undergo.

 For those who may be wondering whether this less stringent underwriting standard may impact your long term care insurance rates, or wondering about higher rates for long term care insurance in general, you should read John Grobe’s article outlining some of the history of premiums under this insurance program and the potential for significantly higher rates in the future.